 Established trees are generally unaffected by low salinity, or the equivalent of up to 2.5 grams of dissolved salt per litre of water (around one-fourteenth of the salinity of seawater).

-The tree produces abundant seed that germinate readily.
-It is listed as a weed in more than one reference publication and is assessed to be a high weed risk species for Hawaii by the Hawaii Pacific Weed Risk Assessment (HPWRA) project.
+The tree produces abundant seed that germinates readily.
+It is listed as a weed in multiple reference publications, and the Hawaii Pacific Weed Risk Assessment (HPWRA) project assesses it as a high weed-risk species for Hawaii.

 The roots are moderately vigorous, and a minimum planting distance of six meters away from any underground pipes is recommended.
 Root suckering is another problem feature of this tree species.